dili995/Voting-app/README.md

 - Automatically creates a `votes` table in PostgreSQL, if it doesn't exist.
 - Responds to `POST` requests on the `/sync` endpoint to trigger the synchronization process.

+## Code Overview

+### `main.go`

+- **Redis Initialization**: The service initializes a connection to Redis using the provided address.
+- **PostgreSQL Initialization**: The service connects to PostgreSQL, checks if the `votingdb` exists, and creates it if it doesn't.
+It also creates a `votes` table if it is not present.
+- **Sync Handler**: The `/sync` handler retrieves the votes from Redis and updates the PostgreSQL `votes` table.
+It uses an upsert operation (`ON CONFLICT`) to ensure that votes are updated if already present.

 ## Prerequisites

 Ensure the following tools and platforms are installed and configured: